-Arthur glanced over to Bill and nodded towards the back door.
+The sound of someone’s appearance caused Arthur to glance over to Bill and nod towards the back door.
 Without a word, Bill got up and went outside to Ron and Hermione.
 After the back door shut, there was a knock on the front door.
 Arthur walked over to the door with his wand ready and began speaking to the person on the other side.
 The others in the room quickly pulled out their wands.
 Just in case.
 He looked back and motioned for everyone to lower their wands before opening the door.

 The last person anyone expected to see walked inside, looking glum and sheepish at the same time.
 “Hello, Mother,” Percy said hollowly, glancing in her direction.

 “Is that really you, Percy?”
 Ron demanded, catching sight of him as he entered the house.